roxana-k/dynamic_modeling_plants_hare_lynx/README.md

 #### General parameters
 t: time in months.
-y: The state vector containing the current populations of [plants, hares, lynx].
+y: the state vector containing the current populations of [plants, hares, lynx].

 #### The b parameters refer to how full the two animals are
 They determine how quickly the hares (b1) and lynx (b2) get full.